New Jersey Agricultural Service Provider Education and Networking to Improve Farmer Outreach and Services

 Agricultural Need: The agricultural industry in New Jersey is extremely diverse and constantly evolving.
 The U.S. Department of Agriculture 2017 Census of Agriculture showed the number of farms in New Jersey had risen by more than 800 since the previous census in 2012.
 In 2017, NJ was listed as having 9,883 farms.
 The amount of land in farms had an increase of almost 20,000 acres standing at 734,000 acres.
 It is anticipated the next census will once again show this trend of increased farm numbers in the State.
 Many farms are small-scale and are often managed as secondary businesses for landowners with abundant needs from ASPs.
 In addition, many ASP clients are beginning farmers with entry-level questions, needing guidance to navigate agricultural regulations, risk management issues and services for crop production and marketing.
 As a result, ASPs must provide multiple services for the producer and/or identify the agency that would best provide the needed service.
 In the past, inter-agency cooperation occurred through various professional organizations that provided both networking opportunities and the ability for agencies to promote their services and programs.
 As ASP’s, especially extension personnel, have focused on other issues in the state, traditional agricultural organizations have become less active or non-existent resulting in limited opportunities for information sharing and promotion of services for farmers.
 The diversity of operations in the state, combined with changing farmer demographics and less ASPs focusing on commercial agriculture programming makes information sharing critical for ASPs to serve farmers effectively and efficiently.
 ASP focus must once again be aimed at serving the agricultural industry in the State worth over $1.1 Billion annually.

-Proposed Solution: To support ASPs, including ANR personnel, agency personnel and NGO facilitators, a series of educational sessions and events will be conducted to 1) train ASPs on the base services for farmers, 2) offer networking opportunities for extension, agricultural agencies, NGOs and others, and 3) provide in-person and on-farm opportunities for ASPs to demonstrate programs and communicate services that may align with other providers to enhance service efficiencies.
-This program will not only provide agricultural support agencies training but will also serve to cement their knowledge of the diverse and numerous resources available to assist farmers.
+Solution: To support agricultural service providers a series of training sessions was conducted to 1) train ASPs on the base services for farmers, 2) offer networking opportunities for extension, agricultural agencies, NGOs and others, and 3) provide in-person and on-farm opportunities for ASPs to demonstrate programs and communicate services that may align with other providers to enhance service efficiencies.
+This project provided ASPs the platform to improve their knowledge and share the diverse and numerous resources available to assist farmers.

 Educational Approach